ultrabis/db/README.md

 ## download

 Full contains every item.
-The others are tailored for specific classes/spec, derived from various spreadsheets and BiS lists.
+The others are tailored for a specific class/spec and were derived from various spreadsheets and BiS lists.

 | full | moonkin | feral | warlock | description |
 |------|---------| ------|---------|-------------|